CouncilofLorien/counciloflorien.github.io/docs/original/rulings/crf-15.md

 your hand size.

 #### Fell Beast
- This card can be played and resolved before any Nazg l is played with it.
+ This card can be played and resolved before any Nazgul is played with it.
 A Nazgul must be played as the first declared action in the chain of effects following the resolution of Fell